-Despite the fact that the screenplay was one of the most famous ever to circulate among insiders of the *real* Hollywood North, the movie still took an incredibly long time to get filmed - the screenplay was originally written in the mid '80s.
+Despite the fact that the screenplay was one of the most famous to circulate amongst insiders of the real Hollywood North, the movie still took an incredibly long time to get filmed.
+The screenplay was originally written in the mid 1980s.
 There was a serious attempt to film it in 1987, but the plans were ultimately scrubbed.
 See more »

 If God were Canadian, he would come down and destroy you and this production in a fiery apocalyptic rebuke!

 A mock documentary about a pair of Canadian producers, Bobby Myers (Matthew Modine) and Paul Linder (Saul Rubinek), trying to make their first film in the late 1970s.
 Hollywood North is the comic tale of their struggle to pull everything together, despite a number of conflicting threads.

 Hollywood North works as a film in a way very similar to why This Is Spinal Tap (1984) works so well.
 Namely, although exaggerated in some ways, it is very close to the truth, and the truth consists of "behind the scenes" facts that are very different than the public face of the industry.
 It isn't easy to make a film, and it must have been especially difficult in Canada in the late 1970s.
 Films involve tens, if not hundreds, of people.
 Many have incompatible desires, motivations and personalities.
 Especially crucial are the financiers and the on-screen talent, as if either drops out or becomes undependable at any stage while the film is in production, it could jeopardize the whole affair, either necessitating extensive reshoots or abandoning the film altogether.